refactorroom/pim/documents/lession_contribute/02_architecture.md

-# Module 2: Understanding CLG Architecture
+# Module 2: Understanding pim Architecture

 ## Overview

-This module provides a deep dive into the CLG package architecture, explaining how different components work together and interact.
+This module provides a deep dive into the pim package architecture, explaining how different components work together and interact.

 ### What You'll Learn
 - Core components and their responsibilities